-SUPPORT the Florida Cultural Alliance's Legislative Platform that calls for the full restoration of cultural affairs programming grants, as arts and culture support jobs, tourism, and education.
+SUPPORT the Florida Cultural Alliance's Legislative Platform that calls for maintaining current levels of funding for all Division of Arts and Culture grants, as arts and culture support jobs, tourism, and education.

 SUPPORT increased funding for the State Aid to Libraries Program to \$33 million.
 Further, SUPPORT full funding of projects eligible for Public Library Construction Grant funding and full funding of State Aid to Libraries based on the current statutory formula providing counties a match for every local dollar spent.